pugjs/pug-zh-cn/src/api/getting-started.md

 ## Overview

 The general rendering process of Pug is simple. <code>[pug.compile()]</code> will compile the Pug source code into a JavaScript function that takes a data object (called "locals") as argument.
-Call that resultant function with your data, and *voilà!* it will return a string of HTML.
+Call that resultant function with your data, and *voilà!* it will return a string of HTML rendered with your data.

-The compiled function can be used multiple times, so you won't have to compile the source code again.
+The compiled function can be re-used, even for different sets of data.

 ```pug
 //- template.pug